-''' Specify the location of database configuration files if they are not contained in the same location as the recovery.conf or standby.signal file.
-This is most likely the case for Debian installations.
-The location specified will be used as the -D value (the location of the data directory for the cluster) when calling pg_ctl to start or stop the database.
-If this property is blank, the db.recovery.dir location specified by the db.recovery.dir property will be used. db.config.dir= '''
+Specify the location of database configuration files if they are # not contained in the same location as the recovery.conf or # standby.signal file.
+This is most likely the case for Debian # installations.
+The location specified will be used as the -D value # (the location of the data directory for the cluster) when calling # pg_ctl to start or stop the database.
+If this property is blank, # the db.data.dir location specified by the db.data.dir property will # be used.
+This corresponds to the output of query 'show config_file;' # on respective database. db.config.dir=